-2 Strategy purpose and aim
+3. Strategy purpose and objectives

-This strategy is designed to achieve an overall aim of mitigating the impact of bushfire to the municipality of Glenorchy, whilst contributing to a tenure blind bushfire mitigation approach to Greater Hobart.
+This strategy aims to mitigate the impact of bushfire to the municipality of Glenorchy, whilst contributing to a tenure blind bushfire mitigation approach to Greater Hobart.
 The principal used in guiding this strategy is that bushfire safety is a shared responsibility between government, agencies and other stakeholders.
-It explains GCC's responsibilities as a land owner to reduce bushfire risks from council managed bushfire-prone vegetation, the process used to determine the levels of risk, and when appropriate the fuel reduction actions to reduce the risk of bushfire occurring and/or to reduce the intensity and impact of bushfires when they do occur.
+It explains GCC's responsibilities as a landowner to reduce bushfire risks from council managed bushfire-prone vegetation, the process used to determine the levels of risk, and when appropriate the fuel reduction actions to reduce the risk of bushfire occurring and/or to reduce the intensity and impact of bushfires when they do occur.